Download Financial Mechanic’s 7 Negotiation Tips & Script Template here

 Like, this is where I’d like to see my career go at this company.
 How do we work together to get there?
 What do I have to do?
 What skills do I have to learn?
 What do I need to do better?
 I think that’s a really valuable skill set.
 And like you’re talking about throughout this entire episode, it’s practice, right?

 You’re inoculating yourself, in essence, against these scary situations.
 That’s why those calls with the recruiters, that made your life better, even if you didn’t ever get any of those jobs, or didn’t want to pursue them.
 You inoculated yourself against a situation that I know personally I would be scared of.
 Right now I can say 100% honestly, asking for a raise is outside of my comfort zone.
 But when you do it 5, 10, 20 times, it gets easier, right?

-Jessica: Yeah.
+Financial Mechanic: Yeah.
 I remember the very first couple of conversations that I had, and I just remember trying to follow scripts from online or stuff that I had heard and just falling over myself and wanting to fill the silences.
 And so in that way, I wasn’t really saying what I wanted to say.